Back to Blog

 How much government contribution can I get for KiwiSaver?

-Do employer contributions count toward the member tax credit?
+Do employer contributions count toward the government contribution?

-No. Only your own contributions count toward triggering the member tax credit.
-Your employer contributions are separate and do not affect your credit calculation.
+No. Only your own eligible personal contributions count toward the government contribution.
+Employer contributions are separate.

 Disclaimer